nimbella/command-sets/circleci/README.md

 This secret should be created with the following naming convention. `projectName_token`.
 Where the project name is your CircleCi project name. example `webApp_token`.

-`vcsType` - Version Control System i.e. either `gh` for GitHub or `bb` BitBucket.
-This is optional and will be assumed as `gh` by default.
+- `vcsType`: The Version Control System.
+Only two values are currently supported.
+They are `gh` for GitHub, and `bb` for BitBucket.
+This property is optional and defaults to GitHub.
 `orgName` - Name of your GitHub or BitBucket organization or else account username if its a personal project.
 Creating a secret is optional and can be passed in command parameters, But, passing it in the parameter has a higher priority than a secret.

 ### Available commands: